KD13891/hello-world/README.md

 !!!Hello Computer!!!

-I am goin to be best in computers.
+I am going to be best in computers.
 I shall rule this world.

+Just Learning Commit